 The portfolio should also contain such material as copy certificates, seminar summaries or notes taken, receipts or tickets of attendance to conferences, workshops or lectures, or signed attendance receipts from organisers.

-CPD evidence should be presented to the panel upon written request within one month.
-An extension of this period of 3 months grace for extenuating circumstances may be applied for to the panel.
-The circumstances must be presented to the CPD panel in advance of the due date.
+CPD evidence should be submitted upon written request within one month.
+This usually happens when applying for or renewing membership of the COHMA.
+An extension of this period of 3 months grace for extenuating circumstances may be applied for.

-NB: The College of Healing reserves the right to amend or increase the requirements for CPD.
-The Policy will be reviewed by the CoH at least every five years.
+NB: The College reserves the right to amend or increase the requirements for CPD.
+The Policy will be reviewed by the College at least every five years.